t-chris/CCC/README.md

 CCC2017J3: Nothing tough, just some basic implementation.

 CCC2014S1: It's a pretty hard S1; at least, it made me THINK the most.
-I learned about Arraylists.
-That's about it.
+I learned about arraylists!
+That was cool.